aosabook/500lines/functionalDB/chapter.md

 1. A data store for entities

-2. Indices that are used to speed up queries to the database.
-(These indices and the meaning of their names will be explained later.)
+2. Indices that are used to speed up queries to the database (these indices and the meaning of their names will be explained later.)

 In our design, a single conceptual ‘database’ may consist of many *Database* instances, each of which represents a snapshot of the database at *curr-time*.
 A *Layer* may share the exact same entity with another *Layer* if the entity’s state hasn’t changed between the times that they represent.

 ### Entities

-Our database wouldn't be any use without entities to store, so we define those next.
+Our database wouldn't be of any use without entities to store, so we define those next.
 As discussed before, an entity has an *id* and a list of *attributes*; we create them using the *make-entity* function.

 ````clojure
 (defrecord Entity [id attrs])